 One-third of all fish & wildlife species in the U.S. are at risk of becoming Endangered.
 Of the country's 12,000 Species of Greatest Conservation Need, Texas is home to more than 1,300.
+Please contact your U.S. Senators, John Cornyn and Ted Cruz, and ask them to vote YES for S. 2372, the Recovering America’s Wildlife Act.

-Recently introduced in Congress, the Recovering America's Wildlife Act would afford an incredible opportunity to protect wildlife and wildlife habitats in Texas and throughout the country - a "game changer", says Texas Parks and Wildlife Executive Director Carter Smith.
+The Recovering America's Wildlife Act would afford an incredible opportunity to protect wildlife and wildlife habitats in Texas and throughout the country - a "game changer", says Texas Parks and Wildlife Executive Director Carter Smith.

 The funding would be used for wildlife conservation, habitat restoration, research, and outdoor recreation and education programs that benefit at-risk species.
 The focus of the funding would be to stabilize declining fish and wildlife species and keep them from slipping closer to the brink of extinction.